robertfobrien/VA-vaccine-bot/README.md

 ## HOW TO MAKE SURE (INCREASE CHANCES) YOU GET AN APPOINTMENT:
-set notifications for the twitter account https://twitter.com/VAVaccineFinder and use these zipcodes as the zipcodes in the bot. the bot will populate the form with your info and then prompt you to pick an appointment. zipee!
+set notifications for the twitter account https://twitter.com/VAVaccineFinder and use these zipcodes as the zipcodes in the bot. the bot will populate the form with your info and then prompt you to pick an appointment.
+## NOTE: WORKS FOR CVS ONLY

 ## APIs